Kyle-Eberhart/Java-Text-Editor/README.md

 # Java-Text-Editor
 This project is a text editor that has two versions: one implemented with a linked list, the other implemented with a dynamic array.
-The text editor supports traversing the cursor through strings, backspace, delete, etc.
+The text editor supports operations such as traversing the cursor through strings, backspace, delete, etc.

 To use the text editor:
 1.)
 Clone this repository